 Against the backdrop of the Second World War, what is now known as the CDGA Foundation was founded in December 1944.
 As the events of WWII continued in Europe and the Pacific, Chicago District Golf Charities, Inc. was formalized to continue the charitable work the CDGA had done for veterans, as well as wounded soldiers and sailors, since the early 1920s and those affected by the First World War.

 Immediately the charity went to work, raising money for wartime efforts of the American Red Cross, United Service Organizations (USO) and others to support our nation’s returning heroes.
 In its first year, the Charities raised more than $15,000 utilizing a “dime-a-round” fund at member clubs, with the funds going to the Red Cross.
-Over the course of the war, the CDGA and CDGC raised more than $123,000 (approximately $2 million in 2014 dollars) in support of our nation’s servicemen.
+Over the course of the war, the CDGA and CDGC raised more than $123,000 (approximately $2 million in 2014 dollars) in support of our nation’s servicemen.“The golf course will be maintained and used for years and it will always stand as a memorial of the generosity, thoughtfulness and kindness extended by the Chicago District Golf Charities to our wounded veterans of this terrible war.”

 The Charities’ efforts continued after the conclusion of the war with the Chicago Victory Open, held through 1948.
 The Open was converted in 1949 to a four-man exhibition, then disbanded in 1950, as the cost of players and printing began eating away at the funds for veterans’ rehabilitation.
 However, “Veterans Days,” which saw club professionals standing at the tee to take donations from members over one weekend each summer, continued to support the USO and several golf facilities at VA hospitals.